tfabris/BlueGigaEmpeg/README.txt

 resistor for this value.
 Online resistor current calculator: http://led.linear1.org/1led.wiz

-Arduino and Button - Arduino pin 52 digital I/O pin, connected to one of the ground legs of button.
+Arduino and Button: Arduino pin 52 digital I/O pin, connected to one of the ground legs of button.
 This same line (or the other ground leg of the button) also goes through 10k pulldown resistor to ground.
 One of the + legs of the button connects to +5v coming from the Arduino 5v pin.
 Follow examples on the